The Work Itself

 Fig. 2-2.
 Brancusi’s Mlle.
 Pogany (1913, top) evokes a tactile response, whereas Fig. 2-3, Epstein’s Portrait of Oriol Ross (1932,) suggests a visual bias, with its sharp linear definitions and lightsensitive surface.

 We will explore the concept of “realism” later on, but it might be helpful to look at the origin of the word “abstract” here.
 Latin roots suggest the artist “takes from” when he abstracts a figure such as Mlle.
-Pogany, eliminating (from Nature) everything considered unnecesssary for his or her artistic aim.
+Pogany, eliminating (from Nature) everything considered unecessary for his or her artistic aim.

 Tactile vs. Visual